 But the main star of the cannoli is the delicious ricotta filling.
 In this recipe, I add an entire 15 ounce container of ricotta cheese to really play up the soft and delicate flavors of the cannoli.

 As a final touch, these cookies are sprinkled with powdered sugar, the most common way to finish off traditional cannoli.
+As an alternative, you can top these cookies with a simple orange glaze.

 I love use the traditional cannoli flavors in my baking.
 If you are looking for a fun brunch recipe, Cannoli Baked French Toast is an excellent dish for entertaining.
 For a delicious treat, be sure to try Cannoli Pound Cake, a super moist and flavorful cake thats alway a hit with guests.